-The gospels don’ make that claim, rather Luke claims that his is the accurate retracing of what happened around the ministry of our Lord while he was no earth.
+The gospels don’t claim being received by revelation, rather Luke claims that his record is the accurate retracing of what happened around the ministry of our Lord while he was on earth.
 That is what is presented in the gospels.
 The Gospels are not presented as the “word of God” like the prophets receiving the word of the Lord like the following.

 But Yahweh’s word came to me, saying, ‘You have shed blood abundantly, and have made great wars.
 You shall not build a house to my name, because you have shed much blood on the earth in my sight.
 (1Ch 22:8 WEB)

 Inside 1 Chronicle David states that he received the word of Yahweh who told him something that related to him personally, but also to the nation of Israel, that because he shed so much blood he wasn’t going to be the one building the temple.

 Or look at this section.
 Look at how the words pronounce that what is written there is the word of God:

 The vision of Isaiah the son of Amoz, which he saw concerning Judah and Jerusalem, in the days of Uzziah, Jotham, Ahaz, and Hezekiah, kings of Judah.
 Hear, heavens, and listen, earth; for Yahweh has spoken: “I have nourished and brought up children, and they have rebelled against me.
 The ox knows his owner, and the donkey his master’s crib; but Israel doesn’t know, my people don’t consider.”
 Ah sinful nation, a people loaded with iniquity, offspring of evildoers, children who deal corruptly!
 They have forsaken Yahweh.
 They have despised the Holy One of Israel.
 They are estranged and backward… (Isa 1:1-4 WEB)